CodeWithMehru/DSA-Practice/README.md

 ---

-## ð¤ Let's Connect!
+## Let's Connect!
 If you are also preparing for technical interviews, exploring competitive programming, or want to discuss optimal solutions, feel free to reach out!

 - **LinkedIn:** https://www.linkedin.com/in/code-with-mehru-8267a4330
 - **Portfolio:** https://codewithmehru.netlify.app/

 ---
-*âConsistency is what transforms average into excellence.â*
+*"Consistency is what transforms average into excellence."*

 <!---LeetCode Topics Start-->
 # LeetCode Topics